Jitpomi/ferrisup/templates/data-science/burn-image-classifier/README.md

 # Image Classifier using Burn

+> **Part of the FerrisUp Image Classification Template Family**
+>
+> This template is grouped under **Image Classification** alongside the MNIST Digit Recognition template (`burn-image-recognition`).
+>
+> - Use **this template** for general-purpose image classification with RGB images (e.g., CIFAR-10 or your own dataset), more advanced configuration, and custom data support.
+> - Use **burn-image-recognition** for a quickstart, minimal example using MNIST (grayscale digit recognition).
+>
+> **Summary of Differences:**
+> - This template supports custom datasets, RGB images, and is more configurable.
+> - The MNIST template is simpler, focused on grayscale digits, and best for demos or teaching.

 This is a deep learning template for classifying images into categories using the [Burn](https://burn.dev/) framework.
 It provides a complete solution for training, evaluating, and using a convolutional neural network (CNN) for image classification tasks.

 ## What is Deep Learning?
 (For Beginners)